fmalina/upload/README.rst

 Add files
 ~~~~~~~~~
 Drag and drop upload photos and files into your application.
-Files can have alternative description and are orderable (TODO, jQuery UI demo).
+Files can have alternative description and are orderable.

 Remarks
 -------